tyanai/vManager-Plugin-Jenkins/README.md

 # Cadence vManager Jenkins Plugin

-This plugin adds an ability to perform REST over HTTP calls to Cadence vManager as a step in your build.
+This plugin adds an ability to integrate with Cadence Verisium Manager over HTTP calls as a step in your build.

 Plugin development and support is made by Cadence Design Systems.